-Poland has not yet perished,

-So long as we still live.

-What the foreign force has taken from us,

-We shall with saber retrieve.

-March, march, Dąbrowski,

-From the Italian land to Poland.

-Under your command

-We shall rejoin the nation.
+Poland has not yet perished, So long as we still live.
+What the foreign force has taken from us, We shall with saber retrieve.
+March, march, Dąbrowski, From the Italian land to Poland.
+Under your command We shall rejoin the nation.

 On May 3, 1798, Poles entered the Eternal City, the capital of the new Roman Republic, created on the ruins of the Papal States.
 It was then that the Polish St Stanislaus church was briefly opened.
-Later, the situation deteriorated.
-Some legionnaires were given up to the Austrians as foreign subordinates by a French commander of Mantua, which surrendered in 1799.
+Later, the situation deteriorated Some legionnaires were given up to the Austrians as foreign subordinates by a French commander of Mantua, which surrendered in 1799.
 The legions suffered terrible losses while covering the beaten French army retreating from the battle of Trebbia, fought with the Austro-Russians.
 The soldiers who survived the battle of Marengo (which sealed the success of Bonaparte's Italian campaign of 1800), became the core of a new legion.
 Later, some of them formed Polish units in the Italian Republic army, and some were sent to suppress a black insurrection against the French colonial rule in Saint Domingue in Haiti.
 However, many legionnaires went over to the insurgents - their black descendants still live on the island today.

 The undoubtedly heroic war epopee of Polish legionnaires in Italy quickly permeated to Poland and Lithuania, under Russian occupation, entering the pages of both states' history.
-Pan Tadeusz: The Last Foray in Lithuania, a national epic poem written by Adam Mickiewicz while on emigration after the fall of yet another Polish-Lithuanian anti-Russian uprising, includes a recollection of the following story:
+Pan Tadeusz: The Last Foray in Lithuania, a national epic poem written by Adam Mickiewicz while on emigration after the fall of yet another Polish-Lithuanian anti-Russian uprising, includes a recollection of the following came even to Lithuania; now and then an old lacking a hand or a foot, who was begging his would stand and cast cautious eyes around, when he had received alms.
+If he saw no Russian soldiers in the yard, or Jewish caps, or red collars, then he would who he was: he was a member of the Polish and was bringing back his old bones to that which he could no longer defend.
+Then how all family how even the servants embraced him, choking with tears!
+He would seat himself at the board of history more strange than fable; he would from the Italian land into Poland, how he was gathering his countrymen on the plains of Lombardy; how Kniaziewicz was issuing commands from the

-And yet now and then, like a stone from the sky, news
+And yet now and then, like a stone from the